04. Autonomy and Loops — ReAct Loop¶

 c.
 GOTO 1 (without asking the user!)

-Key point: Point 4.c provides the "magic" — the agent looks at the result and decides what to do next.
-But this isn't real magic: the model receives the tool result in context (messages[]) and generates the next step based on that context.
+Takeaway: Point 4.c provides the "magic" — the agent looks at the result and decides what to do next.
+But it's not real magic: the model receives the tool result in context (messages[]) and generates the next step based on that context.

 After executing a tool, don't ask the user what to do next.
 Instead, send the result back to the LLM.
 The model receives the result of its actions and decides what to do next.